ansible/ansible/docs/docsite/rst/dev_guide/index.rst

 Who should use this guide?
 ================================================================================

-If you want to extend Ansible by creating a module or plugin, using a non-core module or plugin, adding functionality to an existing module, or expanding test coverage, this guide is for you.
+If you want to extend Ansible by using a non-core module or plugin locally, creating a module or plugin, adding functionality to an existing module, or expanding test coverage, this guide is for you.
+We've included detailed information for developers on how to test and document modules, as well as the pre-requisites for getting your module or plugin accepted into Ansible Core.

 Find the task that best describes what you want to do:

 * I want to :ref:`use a custom plugin or module locally <developing_locally>`.
 * I want to :ref:`write a custom plugin <developing_plugins>`.